 - How to involve siblings in care programmes

 - Key requirements for caring for a child at home

 - Special equipment suppliers

 Please contact us by clicking here and sending us an enquiry, or telephone 01258 820274 for an informal discussion

 Families caring for a child or young adult up to the age of 25, on long term ventilation or oxygen therapy,and who are registered with Breathe On UK, may apply for one of our funded opportunities.
 We require that all applications for funded support, such as Time-outs, Short Breaks or Equipment, are supported by a letter from the relevant GP Health Visitor or Social Worker, and we do spend some time talking with our families before any application is considered.

 Each application is considered by our Board of Trustees, and a decision is made against the fundraising monies available.
 The Trustees decision is final.
 While in some cases, families might be considered suitable for more than one funded option, it is more likely that the decision will rest on an outcome and benefit which bests suits the whole family.

-Short break holidays for the whole family, including the supported child or young adult, require the medical approval of the Consultant responsible for the case, and medical assesment may be required.
-Breathe On Uk cannot be responsible if medical clearance cannot be given, nor if change to medical status means that a planned break cannot take place.
-Breathe On UK do not provide care workers – medically trained or otherwise.
-Families are, atl times, responsible for ensuring the necessary care support provision is in place.
+Short break holidays for the whole family, including the supported child or young adult, require the medical approval of the Consultant responsible for the case, and medical assessment may be required.
+Breathe On Uk cannot be held responsible if medical clearance cannot be given, nor if change to medical status means that a planned break cannot take place.
+Breathe On UK does not provide care workers – medically trained or otherwise.
+Families are, at all times, responsible for ensuring the necessary care support provision is in place.